 DAAD Doctoral Fellow: University of Frankfurt (2001-2)

 B.A.: University of Buenos Aires (1997)

 I am a Professor in the Department of Philosophy at Concordia University (Montreal, Canada).
 I am a native of Argentina.
 My areas of specialization are social and political philosophy and ethics.
-Within these areas, I am currently doing research on social justice, human rights, and the role of the concept of feasibility in moral and political reasoning.
-My research and teaching interests also include topics in global justice, distributive justice, democratic theory, contractualist theories in normative ethics, the Frankfurt School tradition of critical theory, Kant’s practical philosophy, and Marxism and socialism.
+Within these areas, my research and teaching interests include topics in social justice and human rights.
+I am also interested in distributive issues, democratic theory, contractualist theories in normative ethics, the Frankfurt School tradition of critical theory, Kant’s practical philosophy, and Marxism and socialism.